davidsf/cfml-kafka-panel/readme.md

 /bin/kafka-console-producer.sh --broker-list localhost:9092 --topic mytopic
 >{ "name": "David" }
 ```

+## How to view the processed message

-So, the worker in models/worker1.cfc, just write to the log if value of the name field in the json.
+So, the message is processed by the worker in models/worker1.cfc, this just write to the log if in the json message there are a name field.

+In commandbox the server logs directory is: $HOME/.CommandBox/server/$serverid/lucee-$version/WEB-INF/lucee-web/logs/.
+You can see a worker_consumer_myfirstgroup.log and a worker1.log (when you send the first json message with name field).